The Hindu AI Summit to discuss and debate on the transformative nature and limitless possibilities of Artificial Intelligence

 The Hindu AI Summit on Thursday will discuss and debate on the transformative nature and limitless possibilities of Artificial Intelligence (AI) in daily lives.
-The event’s them is “From Hype to Hope to Reality : Turning Dreams into Destinies”
+The event’s theme is “From Hype to Hope to Reality: Turning Dreams into Destinies”.

 AI adoption began with hype and limitless possibilities, evolving into hope as businesses explored its potential.
 Now, real-world successes make AI integral to core strategies, transforming operations, products, and customer experiences.